Space-Beard/crystal_ball/README.md

 # Crystal Ball
-Arduino Sketch that uses a tilt sensor to act like a crystal ball.
+Arduino Sketch that uses a tilt sensor to act like Magic 8 ball.
 Prints answers to the LCD.